skenderidis/nginx-gitops/YAML.md

-# Using the NGINX YAML Configuration
+# Configuring NGINX with YAML

 This document is a guide on how to use the custom YAML files to define a complete NGINX configuration with routing, upstreams, authentication, rate limiting, and much more.